assamite/creamas/docs/source/using_mp_ds.rst

 able to make SSH connections to the nodes.

 The basic architecture of :class:`~creamas.ds.DistributedEnvironment` can be seen in the Figure 2.
-In short, :class:`~creamas.ds.DistributedEnvironment` acts as a master for the whole environment, i.e. it does not hold "actual" simulation agents, but serves only as a manager for the simulation.
+Shortly, :class:`~creamas.ds.DistributedEnvironment` acts as a master for the whole environment, i.e. it does not hold "actual" simulation agents, but serves only as a manager for the simulation.
 Other nodes in the environment then each contain an instance of